 All this changed in the 1760s, when Christoph von Gluck, the ‘Great Reformer’ of the opera form, came along.
-Now, it’s debatable whether Gluck’s ‘innovations’ were really the massive breakthrough they’re often made out to be…to our modern ears, Gluck’s operas sound almost as staid as a Baroque opera, but he pioneered several techniques that are still in use in Musical Theater to this day, such as using lyrical dissonance (music that contradicts its own lyrics) as a dramatic device, or the use of orchestral mood music to capture a character’s psychological state (also heavily used in film scoring, once it came into being).
+Now, it’s debatable whether Gluck’s ‘innovations’ were really the massive breakthrough they’re often made out to be…to our modern ears, Gluck’s operas sound almost as staid as a Baroque opera.
+That said, he did pioneer several techniques that are still in use in Musical Theatre to this day, such as using lyrical dissonance (music that contradicts its own lyrics) as a dramatic device, or the use of orchestral mood music to capture a character’s psychological state (also heavily used in film scoring, once it came into being).
 Even more importantly, he began the process of stripping back the ornate and florid vocal showboating and general exaggeration that was quickly turning Baroque opera into a caricature of itself.

-Gluck’s innovations were picked up by Mozart twenty-odd years later, who used them along with his phenomenal natural gifts to create a new genre of opera that blended the lightness and humor of the just-then-becoming-popular Opera Buffa (comic opera) with the emotional depth and intensity of traditional Baroque Opera Seria, much like the Musical Play blended Operetta and Musical Comedy elements.
+Gluck’s innovations were picked up by Mozart twenty-odd years later, who used them along with his phenomenal natural gifts to create a new genre of opera that blended the lightness and humor of the just-then-becoming-popular Opera Buffa (comic opera) with the emotional depth and intensity of traditional Baroque Opera Seria, much like the Rodgers and Hammerstein Musical Play would blend Operetta and Musical Comedy elements all those centuries later.

-Three of Mozart’s most legendary works, The Marriage of Figaro, Don Giovanni, and Cosi Fan Tutte, were written in this style.
-Figaro and Cosi are largely in the Opera Buffa style, with farcical plots and plenty of broad comedy, but they also feature the kind of lyrical and elegiac arias not generally found in comic Opera and a depth of human feeling those Operas rarely approach.
+Three of Mozart’s most legendary works, The Marriage of Figaro, Don Giovanni, and Cosi Fan Tutte, were built on this same basic model.
+Figaro and Cosi are largely straightforward Opera Buffa, with farcical plots and plenty of broad comedy, but they also feature the kind of lyrical and elegiac arias not generally found in comic Opera and a depth of human feeling those Operas rarely approach.

 The Marriage of Figaro was drawn from the second installment of a highly political trilogy of then-contemporary French plays, and while the political content was pretty heavily downplayed (though not quite so much so as in Rossini’s later Operatic version of the trilogy’s first installment, The Barber of Seville), the implications of the smart servant outwitting the oppressive master are still very much in evidence.